nicobenz/GameStudies-ActionRequests/README.md

     - reveal an intention behind an utterance
     - has subtypes:
       - Assertive: *I declare the meeting open.*
-      - Directive: *Please feed the ducks.*
+      - Directive: *Please feed the cats.*
       - Commissive: *I promise to do it tomorrow.*
       - Expressive: *I apologize for being late.*
       - Declarative: *I hereby name this ship Boaty McBoatface.*